504 plan

 Motivating readers

-Formal and informal activities that motivate and support children as they work to become readers.
-These include reading aloud; reading together; choosing books; choosing ways to respond to books; providing literacy-rich activities; and engaging in wide reading across a variety of genres, formats and settings.
+Motivating readers involves formal and informal activities that support children as they work to become readers.
+These include reading aloud; reading together; choosing books; choosing ways to respond to books; providing literacy-rich activities; and engaging in wide reading across a variety of genres, formats, and settings.

 Multimodal text

-A text in which more than one of the five systems (linguistic, visual, audio, gestural, and spatial) are used to contribute meaning.
+A multimodal text uses more than one of the five systems (linguistic, visual, audio, gestural, and spatial) to convey meaning.

 Multi-tiered system of support (MTSS)